-Cities Served: Boston, New York and Washington D.C.
+Cities Served: Boston, New York, and Washington, D.C.

 Travel Time: Depending on your route, a nonstop flight can last anywhere from 45 minutes to two hours, not including travel time to and from the airport or check-in.

-- You’ll earn frequent flier miles.
+- You’ll earn frequent flyer miles.

 - No traffic (except getting to and from the airport).

-Who: Amtrak offers both Acela Express and regional service between the three cities plus Philadelphia.
+Who: Amtrak offers both Acela Express and regional service between the three cities, plus Philadelphia.